The Stepped Reckoner of Gottfried Leibniz

 In 1675 the machine was presented to the French Academy of Sciences and was highly appreciated by the most prominent members of the Academy—Antoine Arnauld and Christian Huygens.
 Leibniz was so pleased by his invention, that he immediately informed some of his correspondents: e.g. Thomas Burnett, 1st Laird of Kemnay—I managed to build such arithmetic machine, which is completely different of the machine of Pascal, as it allows multiplication and division of huge numbers to be done momentarily, without using of consecutive adding or subtraction, and to other correspondent, the philosopher Gabriel Wagner—I managed to finish my arithmetical device.
-Nobody had seen such a device, because it is extremely original.
+Nobody had seen such a device until now, because it is extremely original.

 In 1676 Leibniz demonstrated the new machine again to the Royal Society in London.
 Let's clarify however, that this was a small device with several digital positions only.
 The full-scale workable machine will be ready as late as in 1694.

 One of the old machines of Leibniz

 It is unknown how many machines were manufactured by order of Leibniz.
 It is known however, that the great scientist was interested in this invention all his life and that he spent on his machine a very large sum at the time—some 24000 talers according to some historians, so it is supposed the number of the machines to be at least 10.
 One of the machines (probably third manufactured device), produced 1690-1720, was stored in an attic of a building of the University of Göttingen sometime late in the 1770s, where it was completely forgotten.
 It remained there, unknown, until 1879, when a work crew happened across it in a corner while attempting to fix a leak in the roof.
 In 1894-1896 Arthur Burkhardt restored it, and it has been kept at the Niedersächsische Landesbibliothek for some time.
 At the present time exist two old machines, which probably are manufactured during Leibniz's lifetime (in the Hanover State Library and in the Deutsches Museum in München), and several replicas (see one of them in the photo below).